Bfloo-App/database-schema-spec/README.md

 # Install pre-commit hooks
 uv run pre-commit install

-# Run pre-commit on all files
+# Run pre-commit *manually* on all files
+# Once pre-commit is installed it should run everytime you attempt to commit changes on the changed files
 uv run pre-commit run --all-files

 ```

 ## 📝 Environment Variables